-Standard No. E-9 for rolled blankets under Type 5 Standard No. E-25 for blankets under Types 6 and 7
+Standard No. E-9 for rolled blankets under Types 1 through 5 Standard No. E-25 for blankets under Types 6 and 7

 Should the installation requirements of the manufacturer be more stringent than the above, the manufacturer's requirements shall govern.